-has two functions in the UMT stack.
-The first is to manage the instantiation of Tunnel Adapters which may is the intermediate layer that controls the instantiation of emulates a point-to-point link between the local UMT Peer and each remote UMT Peer.
-UMT Peers may be configured by the administrator or automatically discovered.
-The UMT Tunnel Control layer presents a unique Tunnel Adapter entity to the UMT Users for each remote UMT Peer.
+- 1 is the intermediate layer that controls the instantiation of emulates a point-to-point link between the local - 2 UMT Peer and each remote UMT Peer.
+UMT Peers may be configured by the administrator or - 3 automatically discovered.
+The UMT Tunnel Control layer presents a unique Tunnel Adapter entity to the - 4 UMT Users for each remote UMT Peer.